-For the second case, before mapping $v$ to $a_t$, there was an index $a_j$ such that $a_t < a_j$.
-There are two cases regarding $a_ja_l$.
-Either it is in $E(H)$ or it is in $E(H')\setminus E(H)$.
-In both cases, $a_{l'}$ must appear before $a_l$ as otherwise, min-max-ordering implies $a_ta_l\in E(H')$, contradicting our assumption. \end{proof} \begin{lemma} Procedure \textsc{shift} runs in polynomial time and returns a homomorphism from $D$ to $H'$. \end{lemma} \begin{proof} It it easy to see that, if there exists a homomorphism from $D$ to $H$, then there is a homomorphism from $D$ to $H$ that maps every vertex of $D$ to the smallest vertex in its list(Lemma~\ref{lemma-hom}).
-We show that, a sequence of shifting, either stops at some point, or it keeps shifting to a smaller vertex in each list.
-In the later case, after finite (polynomially many) steps, we end up mapping every vertex of $D$ to the smallest vertex in its list.
+\begin{theorem} Algorithm~\ref{alg:app-MinHom}, runs in polynomial time, returns a homomorphism of $D$ to $H$. \end{theorem} \begin{proof} It it easy to see that, if there exists a homomorphism from $D$ to $H$, then there is a homomorphism from $D$ to $H$ that maps every vertex of $D$ to the smallest vertex in its list (Lemma~\ref{lemma-hom}).
+We show that a sequence of shifting, either stops at some point, or it keeps shifting to a smaller vertex in each list.
+Lemma \ref{set-index-shifting} allows us to apply the shifting as long as it is necessary.
+Therefore, on the latter case, after finite (polynomially many) steps, we end up mapping every vertex of $D$ to the smallest vertex in its list.